Abigail Good

-Abigail Elizabeth Good (born 30 September 1971) is an English former runway model, now working as travel writer and international Children’s fashion photographer, photojournalist and set photographer working under the name Abi Campbell.
+Abigail Elizabeth Good (born 30 September 1971) is an English former fashion model and travel writer.
+Now a journalist and fashion photographer, she has also taken stills on films.
+Good works under the surname Campbell.

+Early and personal life

-Good was born in Leicester, and raised in Singapore.
+Abigail Elizabeth Good was born in Leicester on 30 September, 1971 and raised in Singapore.
 She returned to England as a teenager, and went to school in Bromsgrove.
+Good now lives in East Sussex, England.

+Career

-After modelling for some ten years, she was selected by Stanley Kubrick to play the role of the "Mysterious Woman" in his 1999 film Eyes Wide Shut.
+After modelling for ten years, Good was selected by Stanley Kubrick to play the role of the "Mysterious Woman" in his 1999 film Eyes Wide Shut.
 She was the last actress Stanley Kubrick filmed.

-The role of the Mysterious Woman appeared to be combined in some fashion with that of Mandy (portrayed by Julienne Davis), a prostitute with whom the Cruise character has a brief connection.
-The apparent doubling led to confusion and some controversy.
+Her voice was dubbed over by Cate Blanchett, as Good's American accent was not considered convincing enough.

 Good also appeared as Tabatha in Randall's Flat cast as a forthright, manipulative woman with striking good looks, and another role as a "mysterious blonde" in the 2002 film Butterfly Man.

-Good lives with her two children in London, England.